The Huntington

 Reservations required.
 Tour calendar posted monthly.

 Department store magnates Virginia and Harry Robinson built this Beverly Hills estate in 1911, and upon their passing it entered into the county’s hands as a public park.
-Because of the six-and-a-half-acre estate’s quiet residential location, it’s only accessible via docent-led tours, which you’ll need to arrange two weeks in advance over the phone or via email.
-Once inside, you’ll find finely manicured gardens and a just as impeccably assembled mansion.
-In keeping with its storied history of lavish Hollywood parties, the estate hosts a swanky garden party at the beginning of each summer.
+Because of the six-and-a-half-acre estate’s quiet residential location, it’s only accessible via docent-led tours, which you’ll need to arrange two weeks in advance online.
+Once inside, you’ll find finely manicured gardens and a just-as-impeccably assembled mansion (though to see the entire house, you’ll have to book a pricier Behind the Scenes tour).
+In keeping with its storied history of lavish Hollywood parties, the estate hosts a swanky garden-party fundraiser at the start of each summer.

 • Things to do